codebyfaisal/SaylaniProjects/README.md

 # SaylaniProjects

 Welcome to the "SaylaniMassITProjects" practice GitHub repository!
-This repository contains projects related to the web development course that I am currently doing at Selani Mass IT Training in 2024.
+This repository contains projects related to the web development course that I am currently doing at SaylaniMassIT in 2024.
 Each directory in the repository represents a specific project, and you can find links to live demos of those projects below.

 ## Projects

-### >- PortfolioWebsite-HTML
+### PortfolioWebsite-HTML
 1. **PortfolioWebsite-HTML-00**
    - Description: Initial version of the portfolio website using HTML.
    - Live Demo: [PortfolioWebsite-HTML-01](https://codebyfaisal.github.io/SaylaniProjects.github.io/PortfolioWebsite-HTML-01/)